rackerlabs/technical-blog/_posts/2020-01-15-aws-security.md

 (*Source*: [https://docs.aws.amazon.com/IAM/latest/UserGuide/iam-ug.pdf](https://docs.aws.amazon.com/IAM/latest/UserGuide/iam-ug.pdf))

-A principal is a person or application that makes a request for an action or operation on an AWS resource.
+A principal is a person or application that requests an action or operation on an AWS resource.
 When a principal tries to use the AWS Management Console, the AWS Application Program Interface (API), or the AWS Command Line Interface (CLI), that principal sends a request to AWS.

-A principal must be authenticated (signed into AWS) using their credentials to send a request to AWS.
+A principal must be authenticated (signed into AWS) by using their credentials to send a request to AWS.
 AWS uses values from the request context to check for policies that apply to the request.
 It then uses the policies to determine whether to allow or deny the request.
 After AWS approves the operations in your